better-internet/radworks-docs/docs/understanding-radicle/faq.md

 update-desktop-database ~/.local/share/applications
 ```

-**Note**: It's advisable to move the Upstream binary to a stable location,
+**Note**: It's advisable to move the Upstream binary to a stable location
 before registering the custom protocol, otherwise the custom protocol
-handling will break if the binary is moved.
+handling will break if the binary is renamed or moved to another location.

-To verify whether the custom protocol was registered by launching Upstream via
+On Linux you can verify whether the custom protocol is working like this:
-a custom URI from your terminal:
 ```sh
 xdg-open "radicle://v0/link/rad:git:hwd1yredna5k7undw9xurpm6mtfyczodz4fkute7bcpii3jb9uoj7tf1sho?action=show"
 ```